albertogueram/Snake-Game/README.md

 ## ScoreBoard Class
 Inheritance of Turtle class from turtle package
 #### Refresh:
-Update the score whenever the head of the snake collission with food.
+Update the score and call update_scoreboard method whenever the head of the snake collission with food.
-#### Game over:
+#### Update Scoreboard:
-Indicate the game over to the user
+Delete the previous score and update it
+### Reset:
+When the snake collission with itself of the edges it´s update the highest score and create a new snake.

 # Main Function
 While variable game_is_on is True it will continue running the program till: